juanfont/headscale/docs/running-headscale-linux.md

 Get Headscale up and running.

-This includes running Headscale with SystemD.
+This includes running Headscale with systemd.

 ## Migrating from manual install